|

 Yılbaşı is the Turkish name for this holiday.
 Chances are you are familiar with this one!

 Since Turkey doesn’t celebrate Christmas, this is the big holiday of the season for them.
-It is celebrated the night of December 31 and January 1, much like Westerners celebrate Christmas.
+It is celebrated the night of December 31 and January 1, much like us in the West.

 There are often gift exchanges and there is a massive lottery drawing on New Year’s Eve just before midnight.

 In recent years, Santa Claus has begun to make a showing in malls and city decorations as they celebrate New Year’s.
-And a staple you will always see is fireworks.
+And you will always see fireworks for this holiday.

 Children’s Day & National Sovereignty Day